taggon/react-native-intl/README.md

     }
   ```

-4. To translate messages, create `i18n` folder and put `.mo` files into it.
+4. To translate messages, create `i18n` folder in your React Native project's root and put `.mo` files into the `i18n` folder.
 Then, copy/link the folder into `android/app/src/main/assets`.
 You may need to create the `assets` folder.

 ## API